sanketjaswal/TicTacToe/README.md

 ## Features

+- **Score**: See the number of wins of each participant in the game.
 - **Real-Time Gameplay**: See moves updated instantly on the board.
 - **Instant Results**: See instant results for the game winner.
 - **Easy Restart**: Reset the game with a single click after each round.